Friday, June 20, 2008

 We took off for Greece but on the flight it felt worse and so on advise from Rakesh Sharma and others called the DA from Vienna to fix an appointment with an eye doc at Greece.

-The descend to Greece was the most awesome sight ever with the sea coast, the streamers, Gondolas the mountainous terrain, and green plains which made it picture postcard perfect.
+The descend to Greece was the most awesome sight ever with the sea coast, the streamers, Gondolas the mountainous terrain, and green plains rolled together making the environs picture postcard perfect.
 All this I admired with one eye!!!!!

 Then started a rigorous routine of drops every half hour (which meant no sleep for three full days!) and the efficiency, care and timing with which Labrini, Erinie Dora and a couple of others did the job is commendable.
 The experience was truly out of the ordinary and the nursing assistants and Pedro the guy who served food were so good and friendly that time flew by and it felt like being at home.
 Especially the time they all made to chat me up, some out of curiosity about a foreign national, some to improve their English and others out of sheer courtesy touched me .The other touching gesture that kept me going was the beautiful thoughtful and timely ‘get well’ card that the ladies and officers of the group sent through Kumar the next day.
 I have made friends for life and am in contact with a few of them on the net.